New Zealand Election 2023

 In the sections below we will look at the policies of political parties relating to income and taxes to see who will benefit the most from the changes that are proposed.

-The Opportunities Party are at the top of our list because they are the only political party to propose a Basic Income.
+The Opportunities Party is at the top of our list because they are the only political party to propose a Basic Income as a leading policy.

 First Stage